GiovBu/SSM_Support_Team_Finder/README.md

      C:\Python27\python.exe C:\Users\Username\Desktop\my_python_script.py

-   * Run a Python Script Under Mac, Linux, BSD, Unix, etc
+   * Run a Python Script Under Mac, Linux, BSD, Unix, etc Option 1: Call the interpreter

-     - You must then make the script executable, using the following command
+      For Python 2: python <filename>.py

+      For Python 3: python3 <filename>.py

+     Option 2: Let the script call the interpreter Make sure the first line of your file has #!/usr/bin/env python.
-       chmod +x my_python_script.py
+      Make it executable - chmod +x <filename>.py.

-     - You can then run a program by invoking the Python interpreter manually as follows

-       python firstprogram.py
+      And run it as ./<filename>.py